kai-xlr/r_search/README.md

 cargo run -- hello file.txt
 ```

+## Features

+- Case-insensitive search
+- Line numbers displayed for matching lines
+- Error handling for missing arguments or unreadable files

 ## About

-Searches for a case-insensitive query string within a text file and prints matching lines with line numbers.
+Searches for a query string within a text file and prints matching lines with line numbers.
+Exits with code 1 on error (missing arguments or file read failure).